Saodat Ismailova

-Saodat Ismailova is an Uzbek film director and artist whose work focuses on the history of women in Central Asia.
-After graduating in film making from the Tashkent State Institute, she went to study at Fabrica, research and communication center in Italy.
+Saodat Ismailova is an Uzbek filmmaker and artist who came of age in the post-Soviet era and has established an artistic life between Paris and Tashkent while remaining deeply engaged with her native region as a source of creative inspiration.
+After graduating in film making from the Tashkent State Institute of Arts, she began a residency at Fabrica, a research and communication center in Italy.
 Since then she shares her time between Tashkent, Uzbekistan and Paris, France.
-She first achieved international recognition with the release of Zukhra, a video installation that recounts the history of Uzbekistan through a state of sleeping character, which won a prize from the EYE Filmmuseum in Amsterdam.
+She first achieved international recognition with the release of Zukhra, a video installation that recounts the history of Uzbekistan through a state of sleeping character.
 In 2014, she premiered her first feature film, 40 Days of Silence, at the Berlin International Film Festival, where it was nominated for best debut film.
 She then went on to make a number of short films while at the Norwegian Office for Contemporary Art and Le Fresnoy, a French contemporary arts studio.

 Ismailova has worked to develop and promote Central Asian cinema, both in Uzbekistan and Europe.
 In 2019, she put together an educational program CCA LAB with the support of ACDF on contemporary art in the Uzbek capital of Tashkent, where she also exhibited solo exhibition Q’org’on Chirog; and in 2021, she established the DAVRA collective, in order to research and publicise Central Asian culture.

-Her other exhibitions in this period have included What was my name?
-(2021), Two Horizons (2022) and 18,000 Worlds (2022).
+In 2024 she participated at Nebula exhibition during 60th Venice Biennale of Arts where she presented Melted into the Sun commissioned by Fondazione In Between Art and Film.
+She has received Foundation Pernod Ricard’s Nouveau Programme support and became a golden medallist of Art Basel as an emerging artists in 2025.

 Biography

 Early life and education

 Saodat Ismailova was born in 1981, in Tashkent, the capital of the Uzbek Soviet Socialist Republic.
 She developed a passion for cinema at an early age, inspired by her father, an Uzbek cinematographer, and her grandmother, a storyteller.
 Ismailova studied film at the Uzbekistan State Institute of Arts and Culture, where she became a fan of the work of Soviet filmmakers Sergei Parajanov and Andrei Tarkovsky, who had broken from the established style of Soviet realism in favour of expressionist and existentialist themes.
-In 1999, she won the Grand Prize at the Tashkent Film Festival.
+In 1999, she won the Grand Prize at the Student Tashkent Film Festival.